A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Introduction

-In such settings, the strategy is often deployed at the group-level or induces changes at the group-level.
-Examples of groups include communities, pharmacies, clinics, and health systems.
-Also in such settings, health screening is a mediator; it is an intermediate variable on the causal pathway between the exposure (a health promotion strategy) and the outcome (treatment/prevention uptake) \cite{greenland_causal_1999,petersen_estimation_2006,didelez_direct_2006,mackinnon_mediation_2007,robins_identifiability_1992,pearl_direct_2001}.
-Several mediated effects may be of potential interest, including controlled direct effects, natural direct and indirect effects, stochastic direct and indirect effects, and separable direct and indirect effects \cite{didelez_direct_2006,rudolph_robust_2018,vanderweele_mediation_2017,young_causal_2020,stensrud_generalized_2021}.
-These estimands correspond to hypothetical interventions to change the distribution of the mediator and are reviewed in Rudolph et al. \cite{rudolph_causal_2019}.
-However, when studying a novel health promotion strategy, it is of primary interest to evaluate the total causal effect, prior to investigating mediating pathways.
+In these scenarios, health screening is a mediator; it is an intermediate variable on the causal pathway between the exposure (the strategy) and the outcome (uptake of treatment/prevention) \cite{greenland_causal_1999,petersen_estimation_2006,didelez_direct_2006,mackinnon_mediation_2007,robins_identifiability_1992,pearl_direct_2001}.
+Health screening can also be considered to be a competing event, because the outcome can only occur if the person participates in screening \citep{austin_introduction_2016, young_causal_2020}.
+Several mediated effects may be of potential interest.
+Examples include controlled direct effects, natural direct and indirect effects, stochastic direct and indirect effects, and separable direct and indirect effects \cite{didelez_direct_2006,rudolph_robust_2018,vanderweele_mediation_2017,young_causal_2020,stensrud_generalized_2021}.
+These estimands correspond to hypothetical interventions to change the distribution of the mediator, and many are reviewed in Rudolph et al. \cite{rudolph_causal_2019}.
+However, when studying a novel health strategy, it is of primary interest to evaluate its total causal effect, which includes the direct and indirect effects, prior to investigating mediating pathways.

+Additionally, in these settings, health screening --- the mediator --- is the key measurement indicator.
+All persons have an ``underlying'' health status.
+For example, someone is either at risk of HIV acquisition or not.
+However, their status is only observed if they participate in screening.
+Furthermore, the strategy aims to improve outcomes among \emph{everyone} in the focus population of interest (e.g., all persons with HIV risk) --- regardless of whether they participate in screening.
+In other words, we are interested in the strategy's effect without an additional intervention to enforce screening (i.e., eliminate the competing event) \cite{young_causal_2020}.
+Therefore, we cannot simply evaluate the strategy's effect among persons who screened.
+Additionally, standard regression-based approaches to account for differences between persons screened versus missed are not directly applicable, because they block the indirect effect and bias estimates of the total effect towards the null.

+A new approach is needed to estimate the total effect at a population-level, while rigorously accounting for differences between those measured and those missed.